jmhutchison/QGIS-Training-Manual/basic_map/symbology.rst

 |basic| |TY|
 -------------------------------------------------------------------------------

-Change the :guilabel:`rural` layer to a new color that you associate with rural farming areas.
+Change the :guilabel:`forest` layer to a new color that you associate with forests.

 :ref:`Check your results <symbology-colors-1>`

 |basic| |FA| Changing symbol structure
 -------------------------------------------------------------------------------

-This is good stuff so far, but there's more to a layer's symbology than just its color.
-Next we want to change the color of the farms (the :guilabel:`rural` layer), but we also want to eliminate the lines between the different farms so as to make the map less visually cluttered.
+This is a good introduction, but there is more to a layer's symbology than just its color.
+To learn about some of the other options available, add the layer :guilabel:`bandung_districts`.
+This layer has been made up of images originally taken by satellite, and showing various types of land cover in the area around Bandung.

+Using this layer we can learn how to remove the lines so the map does not appear cluttered.

-* Open the :guilabel:`Layer Properties` window for the :guilabel:`rural`
+* Open the :guilabel:`Layer Properties` window for the :guilabel:`bandung_districts`
   layer.

 Under the :guilabel:`Style` tab, you will see the same kind of dialog as